O1ahmad/ansible-role-prometheus/README.md

 - address of a compressed **tar or zip** archive containing `prometheus` binaries.
 This method technically supports installation of any available version of `prometheus`.
 Links to official versions can be found [here](https://prometheus.io/download/#prometheus).

 `archive_checksum: <path-or-url-to-checksum>` (**default**: see `defaults/main.yml`)
-- address of a checksum file for verifying the data integrity of the specified archive.
+- address of a checksum file for verifying the data integrity of the specified `prometheus` archive.
 While recommended and generally considered a best practice, specifying a checksum is *not required* and can be disabled by providing an empty string (`''`) for its value.

 `checksum_format: <string>` (**default**: see `sha256`)
 - hash algorithm used for file verification associated with the specified archive checksum.
 Reference [here](https://en.wikipedia.org/wiki/Cryptographic_hash_function) for more information about *checksums/cryptographic* hashes.